Jacyhust/DB-LSH/README.md

 >{Bytes of the data type} {The size of the vectors} {The dimension of the vectors} {All of the binary vector, arranged in turn}

-For your application, you should also transform your dataset into this binary format, then rename it is `[datasetName].data_new` and put it in the directory `./dataset`.
+For your application, you should also transform your dataset into this binary format, then rename it as `[datasetName].data_new` and put it in the directory `./dataset`.

 A sample dataset `audio.data_new` has been put in the directory `./dataset`.
-Also, you can get it, `audio.data`, from [here](http://www.cs.princeton.edu/cass/audio.tar.gz)(if so, rename it as `audio.data_new`), if the link is invalid, you can also get it from [data](https://github.com/RSIA-LIESMARS-WHU/LSHBOX-sample-data).
+Also, you can get it, `audio.data`, from [here](http://www.cs.princeton.edu/cass/audio.tar.gz)(if so, rename it as `audio.data_new`).
+If the link is invalid, you can also get it from [data](https://github.com/RSIA-LIESMARS-WHU/LSHBOX-sample-data).

-For other dataset, you can get the raw data from following websites: [MNIST](http://yann.lecun.com/exdb/mnist/index.html), [Cifar](http://www.cs.toronto.edu/~kriz/cifar.html), [Trevi](http://phototour.cs.washington.edu/patches/default.htm), [NUS](https://pan.baidu.com/share/init?surl=kVKfXFx)(Extraction code: hpxg), [Deep1M](https://www.cse.cuhk.edu.hk/systems/hash/gqr/dataset/deep1M.tar.gz), [GIST](http://corpus-texmex.irisa.fr/), [TinyImages80M](https://hyper.ai/tracker/download?torrent=6552), [SIFT](http://corpus-texmex.irisa.fr/).
-Next, you should transform your dataset into this binary format, then rename it is `[datasetName].data_new` and put it in the directory `./dataset`.
+For other dataset, you can get the raw data from following links: [MNIST](http://yann.lecun.com/exdb/mnist/index.html), [Cifar](http://www.cs.toronto.edu/~kriz/cifar.html), [Trevi](http://phototour.cs.washington.edu/patches/default.htm), [NUS](https://pan.baidu.com/share/init?surl=kVKfXFx)(Extraction code: hpxg), [Deep1M](https://www.cse.cuhk.edu.hk/systems/hash/gqr/dataset/deep1M.tar.gz), [GIST](http://corpus-texmex.irisa.fr/), [TinyImages80M](https://hyper.ai/tracker/download?torrent=6552), [SIFT](http://corpus-texmex.irisa.fr/).
+Next, you should transform your raw dataset into the mentioned binary format, then rename it is `[datasetName].data_new` and put it in the directory `./dataset`.

 ## Result